maximilianschmitt/cypress-routines/README.md

 ### Giving routines access to the database

-Go into your Cypress support-file and pass the `db` (and any other parameters you like) after `on, config` to the function that's required as `cypress-routines/plugin`.
+Go into your Cypress support-file and pass the `db` (or any other parameters you like) after `on, config` to the function that's required as `cypress-routines/plugin`.

 ```js
 // cypress/support/index.js